ronnain/angular-experimentation2/docs/signal-store.md

 If you want to easily perform optimistic update, reload your query when a mutation failed...
 :::

+## Why Signal Store for Server State?

+Integrating server state management directly within `signalStore` provides a seamless approach to handling queries and mutations.
+This integration offers a declarative and reactive pattern that simplifies complex server interactions.

-By adding a server state management tool directly inside the `signalStore` provide a no brainer way to deal with query and mutation.
-For more complex case, you can easily associate a state with a query state, that allow you to profit of the power of the signalStore to handle client state.
+For more advanced scenarios, you can associate client state with query state, leveraging the full power of Signal Store for a unified state management solution that handles both client and server concerns elegantly.

+## Current Implementation Details

+This implementation is built on Angular's `signals` using a state-driven approach.
+While this offers a fully synchronous solution with predictable behavior, it comes with certain limitations compared to Observable-based patterns (event driven approach).
+For more information about the differences between pull-based signals and push-based observables, see this [detailed article](https://dev.to/lcsga/les-signals-angular-ne-remplacent-pas-les-observables-push-vs-pull-4jk1).

-Quick start overview : Handle server state management inside the `signalStore`
+### Quick start overview : Handle server state management inside the `signalStore`

 ```typescript
 import { signalStore, withQuery } from "@ngrx/signals";